codecop/dependency-breaking-katas/Java/src/main/java/org/codecop/dependencies/c/Assignment.md

 Task
 ----

-The given code creates the receipt with a calculated tax for a purchase in our online shop.
+The given code creates the receipt with the calculated tax for a purchase in our online shop.
 The main logic is in `Checkout`.

 * Bring `Checkout` under test.
 Make sure to cover all paths in the core logic.